-In sum, although Plaintiffs' claims purport to target only the Conservator, they nevertheless seek to limit "the effectiveness" of covered actions taken by FHFA wholly in its regulatory capacity.
-A ruling in favor of Plaintiffs would tie the hands of the FHFA as both Regulator and Conservator, usurp its ability to determine, if, how and when to accumulate balance sheet capital or pay dividends, and force the Conservator to operate the Enterprises--and the Regulator to supervise the Enterprises--under an old capital and supervisory regime where balance sheet capital is the critical measure of safety and soundness.
+limit the "effectiveness" of covered actions taken by FHFA wholly in its regulatory capacity.
+A ruling in favor of Class Plaintiffs would tie the hands of the FHFA as both Regulator and Conservator, usurp its ability to determine if, how and when to accumulate balance sheet capital or pay dividends, and force the Conservator to operate the Enterprises-and the Regulator to supervise the Enterprises-under an old capital and supervisory regime where balance sheet capital is the critical measure of safety and soundness.